nodejs/node/doc/api/policy.md

 Use the `"scopes"` field of a manifest to set configuration for many resources at once.
 The `"scopes"` field works by matching resources by their segments.
-If a scope or resource includes `"cascade": true` unknown specifiers will be searched for in their containing scope.
-The containing scope for cascading is found by recursively reducing the resource URL by removing segments for [special schemes][], keeping trailing `"/"` suffixes and removing the query and hash fragment.
+If a scope or resource includes `"cascade": true`, unknown specifiers will be searched for in their containing scope.
+The containing scope for cascading is found by recursively reducing the resource URL by removing segments for [special schemes][], keeping trailing `"/"` suffixes, and removing the query and hash fragment.
 This leads to the eventual reduction of the URL to its origin.
 If the URL is non-special the scope will be located by the URL's origin.
 If no scope is found for the origin or in the case of opaque origins, a protocol